 Believe it or not, there is a lot to be thankful for when it comes to your teeth as well.
 Times have changed a lot since 1863 – not to mention since the days of the first Thanksgiving!

-Here are our top three things to be thankful for when it comes to dental health:
+Here are our top reasons things to be thankful when it comes to dental health:

 Imagine trying to calm a child preparing for tooth extraction in the days before sedation.
 Oof.